Osteoporosis: Prevention = Care The right choice for a healthier, happier you

 During pregnancy, the growing baby needs plenty of calcium for bone development.
 Fortunately, pregnancy appears to help protect most women’s calcium reserves in several ways: by enabling more efficient absorption of calcium from food and supplements compared to women who are not pregnant; by producing more estrogen - a hormone that protects bones, and by restoring any bone mass lost during pregnancy within a few months after the baby is born.6

 Breastfeeding also affects a mother’s bones.
-Studies have shown that during breastfeeding women often lose 3 to 5% of their bone mass, although they recover it quickly once they have stopped.6
+Studies show that during breastfeeding women often lose 3 to 5% of their bone mass, although they recover it quickly once they have stopped.6

 On becoming pregnant, some women may not be used to a diet that is rich in calcium.
 Talk to your doctor about vitamin & mineral supplements that you may need.6